 In terms of performance, the shoe is not too heavy and clipping in and out is a breeze.
 The design leads to comfort both on the bike and on hike-a-bike sections.
 The fit is slightly narrow and snug.
 The included Crankbrothers cleats are good value if you run Crankbrothers pedals, though the shoes are designed to work with SPD too.

-Despite being a new contender in the shoe space, the Crankbrothers Mallet E Speedlace earned 4/5 stars in our review.
+Despite being a new contender in the shoe space, the Crankbrothers Mallet E Speed Lace earned 4/5 stars in our review.

-The Camber CL's new-age skate shoe inspired aesthetic looks killer, but don't let the causal vibe fool you, this shoe doesn't fall short on performance or tech.
+The Camber CL's new-age skate shoe inspired aesthetic looks killer, but don't let the causal vibe fool you – this shoe doesn't fall short on performance or tech.

 A lengthy cleat recess means cleats can be pushed back to best suit gravity styles of riding.
-We also found the 'Formula G' rubber around the cleat box meshed really with platform-style pedals to further boost traction and support when riding hard.
+We also found the 'Formula G' rubber around the cleat box meshes really with platform-style pedals to further boost traction and support when riding hard.

 The Camber CLs are competitive in terms of weight and size, and we love that Etnies plant a tree for every pair of shoes sold.